MasterSJit/cashfree-paymenter-gateway/README.md

 4. Copy your **Test App ID** and **Test Secret Key**

 #### For Production (Live):
-1. Complete KYC verification on Cashfree
+1. Follow step 1-3 of Sandbox
 2. Get your **Production App ID** and **Production Secret Key** from the same location

 ### 2. Configure in Paymenter